lunactic/DAS_2018_Tutorial/02-InstallMethod/02-InstallMethodOnDivaServices.md

  - `general:email` provide your email address
  - `method:imageName` provide the name of your Docker Image as on Docker Hub

-After performing the changes execute the script with: `./createMethod.sh`
+After performing the changes execute the script with: `python createMethod.py`

 ## 7. Testing the method on DIVAServices
 You can use the script `executeOnDivaservices.py` to test your method on DIVAServices the script can be executed in the form of:

-`python executeOnDivaservices.py URL_TO_METHOD FOLDER_TO_STORE_RESULT`, e.g. `./executeOnDivaservices.sh http://divaservices.unifr.ch/api/v2/binarization/otsubinarization/1 OtsuBinarization`
+`python executeOnDivaservices.py URL_TO_METHOD FOLDER_TO_STORE_RESULT`, e.g. `python executeOnDivaservices.py http://divaservices.unifr.ch/api/v2/binarization/otsubinarization/1 OtsuBinarization`

 This will execute the official Otsu Binarization on DIVAServices and the resulting image will be stored in the `OtsuBinarization` folder as `otsuBinaryImage.png`.
 To test your method replace the URL with: `http://XXX.XXX.XXX.XXX/binarization/firstnameotsubinarization/1`.